-FOUNDER, DIRECTOR & PRINCIPAL CONSULTANT
+FOUNDER & PRINCIPAL CONSULTANT

-Noaquia Callahan is a grant guru, global educator, researcher, and writer whose expertise has been sought after by national and international institutions such as U.S. Embassy Berlin, Howard University, University of Halle-Wittenberg, and the University of Iowa.
-Callahan, originally from Long Beach, California, graduated from Long Beach Polytechnic High School, and holds bachelor's degrees in German and Sociology from California State University Long Beach, a master's in History from the University of Iowa, and a PhD in History from the University of Iowa.
+Dr. Noaquia Callahan is a grant guru, global educator, historian, and writer whose expertise has been sought after by national and international institutions such as U.S. Embassy Berlin, Howard University, University of Halle-Wittenberg, and the University of Iowa.
+Dr. Callahan, originally from Long Beach, California, graduated from Long Beach Polytechnic High School, and holds bachelor's degrees in German and Sociology from California State University Long Beach, a master's in History from the University of Iowa, and a PhD in History from the University of Iowa.

-Callahan brings her expertise as a multi-fellowship winner and international exchange experience as a high school exchange student (Cologne, Germany), undergraduate at the University of Munich (Munich, Germany), and PhD researcher at the Free University Berlin's John F. Kennedy Institute for North American Studies (Berlin, Germany) to mentor students of color about the opportunities competitive scholarships and international study can make possible.
+Dr. Callahan brings her expertise as a multi-fellowship winner and international exchange experience as a high school exchange student (Cologne, Germany), undergraduate at the University of Munich (Munich, Germany), and PhD researcher at the Free University Berlin's John F. Kennedy Institute for North American Studies (Berlin, Germany) to mentor students of color about the opportunities competitive scholarships and international study can make possible.